 Nitro cold brews were originally only offered from the tap because they are hard to bottle.
-However, companies such as RISE Brewing Co. have packaged the product.
+However, companies such as RISE Brewing Co. have packaged the product using a nitrogen widget.
 They are able to bring nitro cold brews directly to your doorstep.

-RISE Brewing Co. offers original black coffees, oat milk lattes, oat milk mocha lattes, and classic lattes.
-They also carry more unique, citrusy flavors such as blood orange and lemonade.
+RISE Brewing Co. offers original black coffees, oat milk lattes, and oat milk mocha lattes.
 RISE even sells variety packs so you can get a taste of all the different flavors to see which ones you love and which ones you are absolutely obsessed with.

 If you have been living off iced coffees and haven’t tried cold brews yet, make sure the first one you taste comes from RISE.
 You can order the Nitro Cold Brew here.